hindu-comm/mail_stream_indology/2015/06/The_so-called_German/223__Herman_Tull.md

 >> methods in general flawed, or only when practiced by Germans?
 >>
 >>
-> ​Only when practised by Germans, as any Italian would certainly answer :-)
+> Only when practised by Germans, as any Italian would certainly answer :-)
 >
-> ​
+>
 > (This refers to a running joke between some of us British, German and
 > Italian philologists here at the Vienna department.)
 >